-The Advanced model is proposed by Chen, Jeppsson, and Ågren (CJA) (2008)^{1.} and calculates the velocity of a moving phase interface in multicomponent systems by identifying the operating tie-line from the solution of flux-balance equations.
+The Advanced model is proposed by Chen, Jeppsson, and Ågren (CJA) (2008)1.
+In this model, the velocity of a moving phase interface and the operating tie-line are solved together from flux-balance equations.
 This model can treat both high supersaturation and cross diffusion rigorously.
-Spontaneous transitions between different modes (LE and NPLE) of phase transformation can be captured without any ad hoc treatment.
-Since it is not always possible to solve the flux-balance equations and it takes time when possible, a less rigorous but simple and efficient model is preferred in many applications.
-The simplified model is based on the advanced model but avoids the difficulty to find the operating tie-line and uses simply the tie-line across the bulk composition.
+It can also capture the transition between NPLE (non-partitioning local equilibrium) and PLE (partitioning local equilibrium) without any ad hoc treatment.